-With that, here are our tips for sakura season in Kyoto, and the best locations to go for viewing…
+With that said, here are our tips for sakura season in Kyoto, and the best locations to go for viewing…

 Cherry Blossom Viewing Tips